-the identinarians’ game is over and Polanski knows it
+spring conference 2026: the identinarians’ game is over and polanski knows it

 The blame game as to who was responsible for what went so disastrously wrong at the Spring 2026 Green Party on-line Conference has not been long in waiting.
 A petition with a letter addressed to the Green Party Leadership is already in circulation.
 The letter calls for an “independent investigation into the Conduct of Spring Conference and recommendations to protect our member-led democracy”.